-Gluten are proteins found naturally in certain grains such as wheat, spelt, rye and barley.
-Gluten, for example, makes bread fluffy and is normally just digested in the gut.
-You can read more about gluten intolerance below.
+Glutens are proteins that occur naturally in certain cereals such as wheat, spelt, rye and barley.
+Gluten, for instance, make bread fluffy.
+Read more about gluten below.

-If you suffer from gluten intolerance (also known as celiac disease), the small intestine is unable to properly digest the gluten.
-People with gluten intolerance react violently to the intake of gluten.
-The body makes antibodies that attack the body’s own cells.
-This causes an inflammatory reaction in the lining of the small intestine, which then becomes damaged.
-A damaged small intestine is less able to absorb nutrients, which can lead to deficiencies.
+For people with celiac disease, the body reacts violently to the intake of gluten.
+The body produces antibodies that attack the body’s own cells.
+This causes an inflammatory reaction in the lining of the small intestine, damaging it.
+A damaged intestinal wall cannot absorb nutrients as effectively, causing deficiencies.

 Gluten is found in products made from certain grains such as wheat, spelt, barley and rye.
 Below are the most common gluten-containing products, but the complete list is much longer.